gasampaiosouza/TODO/README.md

 And if you want to, you can just click the `X` button, and it disappears.

+## feature

+It has LocalStorage, now you can save your notes!

 ## tools i've used

 * HTML